|

 Not that I stopped looking around me, or taking photos.
 I'll be going through them in the next week, and sharing some.
 In the meantime, here are a few moments of light -- and rain, which is feeling precious and beautiful here in drought-ridden Goshen.
 These come from the area around Westcliffe, CO, mostly looking east from the place we stayed at the foot of the Sangre de Cristos mountains.
 The middle school Sunday school class decided to fold cranes for Heidi, and many others joined in over the months, folding and praying.
 The first Sunday in Lent, I preached on being Broken, Blessed and Beloved.
 One image from the sermon was that of the sea turtle.
 At a difficult time in my life, I heard a message from God that yes, the way was not easy, but it served a purpose, just as some kinds of sea turtles need to make the difficult journey across the beach from nest to the ocean in order to be properly oriented to reach the deep sea feeding grounds, and if female, to return years later to the same beach and lay eggs.

 I wore a sea turtle pendant that Sunday, and sent it home with Heidi, who was entering the hospital for an experimental treatment that week.
-This spring I commissioned this little turtle from Wilma Harder, of silver and sweetwater agate. |
+This spring I commissioned this little turtle from Wilma Harder, of silver and sweetwater agate.
+I began this blog nine months ago partially in response to the news of Heidi's cancer (see the first entry Watching for Light, on 9-29).
+With Heidi's death Sunday, I have been going through the photos I've taken these past nine months, looking for ones that speak to me of Heidi.

 My approach to contemplative photography --

 "Pay attention.
 Be astonished.
 Tell about it."
-Mary Oliver in "Sometimes" Archives
+Mary Oliver in "Sometimes" Categories

 August 2020